RoOLeary/craftcms/README.md

 # Craft CMS Docker Image

+## THIS IS A FORK OF URBANTROUT'S IMAGE.
+I'M TESTING SOMETHING.
+IF IT WORKS, GO FOR IT.

 Lightweight Craft CMS 3 Image

 Comes with Craft CMS 3 and support for PostgreSQL (`urbantrout/craftcms:postgresql`) or MySQL (`urbantrout/craftcms:mysql`).